abbreviatedman/emojinator-1-conditions/readme.md

 However, the interface for this assignment is quite simple.
 We've written this code before!

-1. Make sure there's a script tag for `interface.js` linked in `index.html`, and that it's **below logic.js**.
+1. Make sure there's a **script tag** for `interface.js` linked in `index.html`, and that it's **below logic.js**.
-2. OPTIONALLY: comment out the script tag for the test file, `tests/logic.tests.js`.
+2. OPTIONALLY: **comment out the script tag for the test file**, `tests/logic.tests.js`.
 This will make it easier to read your console, since it won't have test output in it.
-If you do this, **make sure** that you are passing all the tests first, _and_ that you **run the tests again when you're done** with the interface, so you can confirm it all still works.
+If you do this, **make sure** that you are **passing all the tests first**, _and_ that you **run the tests again when you're done** with the interface, so you can confirm it all still works.
-3. Prompt the user for what emoji they want (they should enter "smile" or "frown" or "heart" or "star").
-Save that value in a variable.
+3. **Prompt the user** for what emoji they want (they should enter "smile" or "frown" or "heart" or "star"). **Save that value** in a variable.
 4. That string is _exactly_ what `getEmoji` is designed to take in as an argument.
-Even though it's not in this file, we still have access to it, so call the function, passing in the value you got from the user.
-Save what that all evaluates to in a new variable (very similarly to what you did with the `prompt` function).
+Even though it's not in this file, we still have access to it, so **call the function**, passing in the value you got from the user.
+Save what that all evaluates to in **a new variable** (very similarly to what you did with the `prompt` function).
-5. Log a message such as "Your emoji is: " or, "Here's your emoji!" or "Emojinator has found you the following emoji: " or whatever you'd like, along with the value you got back from `getEmoji`.
+5. **Log a message** such as "Your emoji is: " or, "Here's your emoji!" or "Emojinator has found you the following emoji: " or whatever you'd like, **along with the value** you got back from `getEmoji`.
 If you passed the tests in the previous steps, that should be the right emoji!
-6. Final step: handle the case that they typed in "spinosaur" or some other words that we don't have emojis for.
+6. Final step: **handle the case** that they typed in "spinosaur" or some other words that **we don't have emojis for**.
 You'll know that they did so because `getEmoji` will return `null`.
-Check if the value you got back is `null`, and if it is, log to the console a message telling them that's not an emoji we have on our list (in whatever way you want to say it!).
+Check if the value you got back is `null`, and **if** it is, **log to the console** a message telling them that's _not_ an emoji we have on our list (in whatever way you want to say it!).
-7. **You should only log one message or another.** In other words, be sure that when you type a valid emoji word, you get the emoji and _not_ the message that we don't have that emoji.
-And when you type in "colin", you should only see the message about an invalid emoji, and _not_ a message attempting to give them an emoji we don't have.
+7. **You should only log one message or another.** In other words, be sure that when you type a valid emoji word, you get _the emoji_, and _not_ the message that we don't have that emoji.
+And when you type in "colin", you should _only_ see the message about an invalid emoji, and _not_ a message attempting to give them an emoji we don't have.
-8. If you're getting the right messages back, you've done it!
+8. If you're getting the right messages back, **you've done it**!
 You're done!
 You made an app.
-It might be a console-based app, but it's an app nonetheless.
+It might be a console-based app, but **it's an app** nonetheless.

 ###### Part 3: Stretch?